 The Minnesota Orchestra plays at Orchestra Hall, which accommodates more than 2000 people.
 The venue is known for its unique, acoustic-improving design features.
 For example, the auditorium itself is technically in a separate building from the lobby and administrative areas (a one-inch gap separates them).
-The most striking feature of auditorium itself is its cube-shaped motif, which extends from the rear stage wall and onto the ceiling.
+The most striking feature of the auditorium itself is its cube-shaped motif, which extends from the rear stage wall and onto the ceiling.
 The cubes improve the auditorium’s acoustics, and they just look interesting.

 Weesner Family Amphitheater is an outdoor venue located at the Minnesota Zoo.
 They host an annual summer concert series, Music at the Zoo, that lasts from early June to late August.
-Artists like The B-52s, Pat Benatar, Indigo Girls, and Boyz II Men are among the many artists who have played a Music at the Zoo show over the years.
+Artists like The B-52s, Pat Benatar, Indigo Girls and Boyz II Men are among the many artists who have played a Music at the Zoo show over the years.

-Minneapolis and St. Paul’s major sports arenas — XCEL Energy Center, Target Center, Target Field, and US Bank Stadium — occasionally host major concerts in addition to their normal sports programming.
+Minneapolis and St. Paul’s major sports arenas — Xcel Energy Center, Target Center, Target Field, and U.S. Bank Stadium — occasionally host major concerts in addition to their normal sports programming.

-One of the most popular music clubs in town is First Avenue, located on — you guessed it -- First Avenue in Central Minneapolis.
+One of the most popular music clubs in town is First Avenue, located on — you guessed it — First Avenue in Central Minneapolis.
 The venue is right around the corner from Target Center, which is the home of the NBA’s Minnesota Timberwolves and a 20,000-seat concert venue in its own right.

 Orchestra Hall is located in Downtown West Minneapolis, near Loring Park and the Minneapolis Convention Center.

 Weesner Family Amphitheater is part of the Minnesota Zoo.
-The zoo is located south of Minneapolis, in nearby Apple Valley, and is is about a 25 to 30 minute drive from the city.
+The zoo is located south of Minneapolis, in nearby Apple Valley, and is about a 25 to 30 minute drive from the city.

-How much do Minneapolis concert tickets cost?
+How much do concert tickets in Minneapolis cost?